gopheramol/rest-test/README.md

    - Click the "Send Request" button
    - View the response in the panel below

+### Saving Requests

+1. **Save Current Request**:
+   - Click the "Save" button
+   - Enter a name for your request
+   - The request will appear in the "Saved Requests" section

+2. **Using Saved Requests**:
+   - Access saved requests from the sidebar
+   - Each request shows with a method-specific icon
+   - Click to load and execute the saved request

 ### Response Handling

 - **Success Responses**:
   - Status code and status text displayed
   - Response body formatted as pretty JSON
+  - Syntax highlighting for different JSON types
   - Easy to read color-coded display

 - **Error Responses**: